superymk/docs/IntelAMT/amt.md

 I use: ./amtterm -p 'YourAMTpassword' 192.168.0.2

-'''CAUTION''': your AMT password gets sent in plaintext over the network.
+**CAUTION**: your AMT password gets sent in plaintext over the network.
 Do not do this on an open network.